harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 <center>. . .</center>

-In GA, the only rhotic consonant is the **voiced post-alveolar approximant** `/ɹ̠/`, used for the the English letter `⟨r⟩`.
+In GA, the only rhotic consonant is the [voiced alveolar approximant](https://en.wikipedia.org/wiki/Voiced_alveolar_approximant) `/ɹ/`, used for the the English letter `⟨r⟩`.
 It is typically written as `/r/` (voiced alveolar trill) for convenience, but the main difference is that the tongue does not touch the alveolar.
 - `/r/` is more prominent in Spanish languages.
 It is called a "rolling-R".
 - #define The term "rhoticity" indicates whether an accent pronounces the `⟨r⟩`s.
 A rhotic accent pronounces it ("car" -> car), and non-rhotic accent doesn't ("car" -> cah).

+> [!important] To be more accurate, GA IPA uses voiced post-alveolar approximant `/ɹ̠/`, but we simplify it to `/ɹ/`.

 <center>. . .</center>